-Have you ever gotten in your car to drive to work or the grocery store and found that the route is so routine that you arrive without ever being entirely aware of how you got there?
-Or you hop in the shower and go through the familiar acts of washing and rinsing, only to discover after you get out that you can’t recall shaving your legs or whether you used conditioner?
+Have you ever gotten in your car to do a grocery store pick-up and you arrive without ever being entirely aware of how you got there?
+Or you hop in the shower and go through the familiar acts of washing and rinsing.
+Yet, as you are toweling off, you can’t recall shaving your legs.
+Or whether you used conditioner?

 While we all have instances when our brains are focusing on “Important Things” and our bodies go through the motions of washing dishes and folding clothes, sometimes those moments morph into days and weeks of living unconsciously.

 For many people, those days of living unwittingly expand into weeks, months, or even years of simply going through the motions.
 Especially with the ways that COVID has changed our daily lives.